-- 5.28 In the 2015 survey we asked customers about their future plans for using ISDN services.
-54% of survey respondents indicated that they planned to stop using ISDN30 before September 2017.239 Such a decline does not appear to be reflected in the data shown (unless users who have given up ISDN30 had far fewer ISDN30 channels than average and/or the cessation of ISDN30 is skewed to the final few months of the period for which we do not have data).
+- by BT each quarter in 2016/17, including those retailed by providers other than BT.
+However, these are less than 1% of current ISDN30 channels, and more than outweighed by the number of channels disconnected. - 5.28 In the 2015 survey we asked customers about their future plans for using ISDN services.
+54% of survey respondents indicated that they planned to stop using ISDN30 before September 2017.
+Such a decline does not appear to be reflected in the data shown (unless users who have given up ISDN30 had far fewer ISDN30 channels than average and/or the cessation of ISDN30 is skewed to the final few months of the period for which we do not have data).
 Our 2017 survey evidence asked similar questions about future plans for using ISDN30.
-A significant minority (34%) of ISDN30 users envisage continuing to use ISDN for four years or more.240 While 57% of ISDN30 users plan to move some services to IP in the next four years, only 36% of ISDN30 users plan to move all their ISDN services to IP in that timeframe.241 Migration from ISDN appears to be event-driven: 73% of customers who use IP-based solutions reported "part of a general upgrade" or "switch replacement" as a trigger for moving to IP from ISDN.242 - In response to our 2017 survey 26% of customers indicated that they planned to stop using ISDN30 in the next year.243 However, these results should be treated with caution because they are stated preferences in response to a survey rather than necessarily committed plans.
+A significant minority (34%) of ISDN30 users envisage continuing to use ISDN for four years or more.
+While 57% of ISDN30 users plan to move some services to IP in the next four years, only 36% of ISDN30 users plan to move all their ISDN services to IP in that timeframe.
+Migration from ISDN appears to be event-driven: 73% of customers who use IP-based solutions reported "part of a general upgrade" or "switch replacement" as a trigger for moving to IP from ISDN. - In response to our 2017 survey 26% of customers indicated that they planned to stop using ISDN30 in the next year.
+However, these results should be treated with caution because they are stated preferences in response to a survey rather than necessarily committed plans.
 Given the apparent difference between planned and actual use in response to the 2015 survey, a significant proportion of this group may not migrate by 2018. - Nevertheless, data from providers suggests that the volumes of IP-based services are increasing.
-Over the period from June 2010 to December 2016, roughly the same time period as shown for ISDN30 channel volumes in Figure 5.1 above, the number of hosted VoIP seats increased from approximately [%]m to [%]m, and the volume of SIP trunks increased from approximately [%]m to [%]m. - 5.31 As discussed in Section 3, further data from Cavell Group also suggests that the volumes of hosted VoIP seats and SIP trunks have grown in recent years.244 This growth is forecast to continue during the period of this market review.
+Over the period from June 2010 to December 2016, roughly the same time period as shown for ISDN30 channel volumes in Figure 5.1 above, the number of hosted VoIP seats increased from approximately [%]m to [%]m, and the volume of SIP trunks increased from approximately [%]m to [%]m. - 5.31 As discussed in Section 3, further data from Cavell Group also suggests that the volumes of hosted VoIP seats and SIP trunks have grown in recent years.
+This growth is forecast to continue during the period of this market review.
 The historical growth reported is greater in absolute terms than the decline in ISDN30 channels.
 This could be at least partly explained by several factors: - Given that hosted VoIP seats are not analogous to ISDN channels, it is likely that a business migrating from ISDN30 to hosted VoIP would need a larger number of hosted VoIP seats than the existing number of ISDN30 channels.

-$^{^{\}rm 239}$ 2015 Jigsaw market research report, Figure 98.
+$^{\rm 239}$ 2015 Jigsaw market research report, Figure 98.

-240 2017 NMR ISDN survey, QB12B.
+&lt;sup>240 2017 NMR ISDN survey, QB12B.
 Base is those who use ISDN30 (and mostly use an ISDN service).

-241 2017 NMR ISDN survey, QC2A.
+&lt;sup>241 2017 NMR ISDN survey, QC2A.
 Base is those mostly using ISDN30, who are aware of but not using IP-based alternatives.
 Caution: low base (46).

-242 2017 NMR ISDN survey, QD5.
+&lt;sup>242 2017 NMR ISDN survey, QD5.
 Base is those who use IP-based alternatives.

-243 2017 NMR ISDN survey QB12b.
+&lt;sup>243 2017 NMR ISDN survey QB12b.
 Base is those who use ISDN30 (and mostly us an ISDN service).

-244 Cavell Group, 2017.
+&lt;sup>244 Cavell Group, 2017.